 - This little girl has a superpower!
 Make up a story about what her superpower is and how she uses it.

 - There is a mystery on the farm!
-Make up a story about what the cow is missing, and how he found it.
+Make up a story about what the cow is missing, and how she found it.

 - It’s the puppy’s birthday!
-What do you think she’ll ask for his birthday?
-What will she want to do to celebrate?
+What do you think he’ll ask for on his birthday?
+How will he want to celebrate?